swills/cirrina/NOTES.md

     * RDP
     * Implement 9p sharing
 * Other/Ideas
-    * Use cobra/viper in cirrinad
+    * Use viper in cirrinad
     * Use [deque](https://pkg.go.dev/github.com/gammazero/deque) to replace the requests table
     * Use real uuid type instead of string everywhere
     * Clients